Modelling Spiral Galaxies: From the Mestel disc to a realistic model of the Milky Way

 Then we can calculate numerically the density $\Sigma_1(r)=\int f_1 \diff v$.
 Further, we calculate the corresponding potential and the circular velocity curve.
 The circular velocity curve that corresponds to $f_1$ is shown in Figure \ref{figure-Sigma1-and-corresponding-vc}, where we set

 according to the approximation \eqref{C0approximation}.
 Obviously the circular velocity curve is no longer flat.
 Mainly the force generated by the central mass is missing to support a flat circular velocity curve in the region between $R_1$ and $R_2$.
 This missing mass has to be 'replaced' by the bulge and the stellar disc which we implement as rigid components.
-We implement the bulge as spherically symmetric and since it only extends out to approximately $\SI{1.9}{\kpc}<R_1$ \citep[§2.7]{2008gady.book.....BinneyTremaine} its actual shape does not affect our model and we take for simplicity
+We implement the bulge as spherically symmetric and since it only extends out to approximately $\SI{1.9}{\kpc}<R_1$ \citep[§2.7(a)]{2008gady.book.....BinneyTremaine} its actual shape\footnote{There is evidence that the Milky Way's bulge is in fact bar shaped and not spherical and extends out to radius \SI{3.5}{\kpc} \citep{2002MNRAS.330..591Bissantz}.
+But as discussed by \cite[§2.7(e)]{2008gady.book.....BinneyTremaine} such a bar would have only a small impact on the dynamics beyond \SI{5}{\kpc} where most of the dynamical mass in our model is located.
+In this paper we do not discuss this issue in more detail.
+For the model that we construct and analyse we keep a spherical bulge.} does not affect our model and we take for simplicity

-For the stellar disc we assume a scale length $R_d =\SI{3.2}{\kpc}$ and define the density
+For the stellar disc we assume a scale length $R_d =\SI{3.2}{\kpc}$ \citep[compare Model 2 from ][§2.7]{2008gady.book.....BinneyTremaine} and define the density

 For the stellar disc we assume a disc thickness of $\SI{500}{\pc}$\footnote{\cite{2008gady.book.....BinneyTremaine} included two stellar discs that have similar properties.
 One has a scale height \SI{300}{\pc} and the other \SI{1000}{pc}.
 We consider one disc with average parameters and set the scale height to \SI{500}{pc}} and smooth out the gradient of its gravitational potential as in \eqref{gradUf-with-scale-height}.